Discount Agents: Everything You Need to Know to Do It Right

 A discount agent or broker is a real estate professional who charges a lower commission than a traditional agent.
 The idea is that you can save money on the sale of your home by using a discount agent.

 So, how do they make money if they’re charging lower commissions?
-Generally speaking, discount agents work on a volume basis.
-They sell more homes than traditional agents and make up for the lower commission with the increased number of sales.
+Generally speaking, most discount agents work on a volume basis.
+They sell more homes than traditional agents and make up for the lower commission with increased sales.

 Types of Discount Agents